-There is no general film permission required to film in public places in Stockholm – if you are a small crew using a handheld camera and your filming will not cause an obstruction.
-But when you are using heavy equipment like trails, lights or causing obstruction you need to apply for a film permit at the Police.
-The police is the authority in Sweden that handles and issues the film permits.
+There is no general Film permission required to film in public spaces in Stockholm if you are a small crew using a handheld camera and your filming will not cause an obstruction.
+But when you are using heavy equipment like dolly tracks, lights or causing obstruction you need to apply for a Film Permit at the Police.
+The Police is the authority in Sweden that handles and issues the film permits.

-Notice required – even if your film shoot is eligible to film without permission, the Stockholm Film Commission require a notice, so send an email with short description of reason for filming in Stockholm and the location.
-This is of large help if the Police contact the commission.
+Notice required – even if your film shoot is eligible to film without permission, the Stockholm Film Commission requires a notice so send an email with short description of reason for filming in Stockholm and the location.
+This is of large help if the Commission is contacted by the Police.

 Public places exceptions:

 Some public areas in Stockholm are managed or owned by authorities other than Stockholm city council and you always need to contact them: